 How is Otoplasty Performed?

-The first step will be to come in for a free consultation so we can examine your ears, discuss your concerns and goals, and answer any questions you may have.
+The first step will be to come in for a consultation so we can examine your ears, discuss your concerns and goals, and answer any questions you may have.
 The extent to which your ears are reshaped must be determined during prior to surgery, so it's vital that you make clear your desired results at this time.

 If you decide to proceed, otoplasty is an outpatient procedure, meaning you'll be able to go home the same day.
 Make sure a friend or loved one can accompany you as you'll be groggy from the general anesthesia used during the surgery.
 The otoplasty procedure normally takes approximately two to three hours to perform.